ArenKDesai/Aren-s-Notes/Survey of Botany/Photosynthesis.md

 ### Cellular Respiration
 Photorespiration = Rubisco binds with $O_2$ instead of $CO_2$.
 This happens in higher temperature and dry conditions.
 This is about 20% of the time in modern conditions.
+This occurs in two steps:
+1. Rubisco is physically se